niemopen/niem-api/README.md

 - [x] **NDR conformance** - Validate NIEM XML schemas against NDR REF and EXT Schematron rules.

   > [!NOTE]
-  > NDR 3.0 rules that cannot be validated in Schematron and are set to always throw errors to encourage alternative validation by the user are not tested here.
-These rules were subsequently changed to text rules in NDR 4.0, no longer throwing automatic errors:
+  > There are 5 NDR 3.0 rules that were set to always throw errors to encourage user evaluation.
+These rules were subsequently changed to text rules in NDR 4.0, no longer throwing automatic errors.
+These 3.0 rules have been disabled here for more consistent rule handling.
   >
   > - Rule 4-3: Schema is CTAS-conformant
   > - Rule 7-1: Document is an XML document